byuitechops/campus-standard-modules/README.md

 7. Determine if the array contains the title "Student Resources".
 8. If it does skip to step 9.
 If it doesn't, create the "Student Resources" module.
 9. Publish the "Student Resources" module.
-10. Move onto the next child module.
+10. Move to the next child module.

 ## Log Categories